CATS’s mission: foster opportunities for a more equitable and inclusive community regardless of socioeconomic status.

 Building on a history started in 1989 by the BASS Tickets Foundation and later

-Today, nearly 400 social service agencies rely on CATS for access to some of the Bay Area’s most notable venues and events such as: San Francisco Giants, Disney on Ice, Ringling Bros. and Barnum & Bailey Circus, San Francisco Ballet, Monterey Bay Aquarium, San Francisco Museum of Modern Art, California Academy of Sciences and Alcatraz Cruises – all of which partner solely with CATS to provide community outreach to thousands of less-advantaged individuals each year.
+Today, nearly 400 social service agencies rely on CATS for access to some of the Bay Area’s most notable venues and events such as: San Francisco Giants, Disney on Ice, San Francisco Ballet, Monterey Bay Aquarium, California Academy of Sciences and Alcatraz Cruises – all of which partner solely with CATS to provide community outreach to thousands of less-advantaged individuals each year.
 Hundreds of other cultural entities have chosen to work with CATS based not only on a successful track record but as a guaranteed avenue for community outreach.
-As a result of these unparalleled partnerships, CATS is proud to boast an average attendance rate of over 90% - impressive with an annual ticket distribution of nearly 60,000.
+As a result of these unparalleled partnerships, CATS is proud to boast an average attendance rate of over 90% - impressive with an annual ticket distribution of over 40,000.

 CATS is able to succeed by having a physical, local address and therefore, on-going, year-round relationship with venues, agencies and clients alike.
 CATS has a presence at events: working with the box office, meeting clients and distributing tickets whereby ensuring that tickets are used - and used by the right people.
 CATS possesses intimate knowledge of each of the partnering agencies whereby enabling ticket distribution to be well thought out, even strategic in order to achieve success for the individual as well as the ticket donor.